aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/threedformat/_index.md

 | [`get_effective`](/slides/python-net/aspose.slides/threedformat/get_effective/#) | Gets effective 3-D formatting data with the inheritance applied. |

-### Examples

-The following example shows how to add 3D shape in PowerPoint Presentation.

-            The following example shows how to apply Gradient affect to 3D shape in PowerPoint Presentation.

-            The following example shows how to apply 3D effect on text.
-For creating a 3D text its possible to use WordArt transform effect.

 ### See Also
 * class [`PVIObject`](/slides/python-net/aspose.slides/pviobject)
 * class [`ThreeDFormat`](/slides/python-net/aspose.slides/threedformat)